-For each site, microtremor observations were conducted, and three components were recorded: two horizontal components (EW and NS) and one vertical component (UD).
-The sampling frequency was 100 Hz, and the observation time was 180 seconds.
-Although a longer observation time may yield better results [Havenith, 2004], the observation time was limited to 180 seconds due to time and site constraints.
+Although a longer observation time may yield better results [Havenith, 2004], the observation time was limited to 180 s due to time and site constraints.
 The impact of observation time on the research findings warrants further investigation in future studies.
 In addition, location information (latitude and longitude) and observation conditions were recorded using both maps and GPS.
-MHVSR was used to analyse the microtremor data.
-For each component (NS, EW, UD), segments of 20.48 seconds [Shi et al., 2022; Maringue et al., 2021] with relatively stable signals were extracted from the observed waveform data.
+MHVSR was used to analyze the microtremor data.
+For each component (NS, EW, UD), segments of 20.48 s [Shi et al., 2022b; Maringue et al., 2021] with relatively stable signals were extracted from the observed waveform data.
 The Fourier amplitude spectrum was then calculated for each segment and smoothed using a Parzen window with a bandwidth of 0.3 Hz.
-The geometric mean of the Fourier amplitude spectrum of the two horizontal components was calculated for each segment, and then divided by the vertical component to obtain the MHVSR curve.
+The geometric mean of the Fourier amplitude spectrum of the two horizontal component to obtain the MHVSR curve.
 Finally, the MHVSR curves of all the extracted intervals were averaged [Ochiai et al., 2019].

-By analysing the microtremor data, it was found that the MHVSR curves exhibit various patterns, including single peaks, double peaks, multiple peaks, and cases with no clear peaks.
-For single peaks, the horizontal coordinate corresponding to the peak is directly extracted as $T_1$ , and the vertical coordinate corresponding to $T_1$ is $MHVSR{T_1}$ .
-For double peaks and multiple peaks, considering the shallow foundation of Yokohama City [Ochiai et al., 2019], the horizontal coordinate corresponding to the short-period peak is designated as $T_1$ , and the vertical coordinate corresponding to $T_1$ is denoted as $MHVSR{T_1}$ .
+By analyzing the microtremor data, it was found that the MHVSR curves exhibit various patterns, including single peaks, double peaks, multiple peaks, and cases with no clear peaks.
+For single peaks, the horizontal coordinate corresponding to the peak is directly extracted as T_1 , and the vertical coordinate corresponding to T_1 is $MHVSR{T_1}$.
+For double peaks and multiple peaks, considering the shallow foundation of Yokohama City [Ochiai et al., 2019], the horizontal coordinate corresponding to the short-period peak is designated as T_1 , and the vertical coordinate corresponding to T_1 is denoted as $MHVSR{T_1}$.
 For sites with no obvious peaks, it is assumed that the site is hard and that site amplification effects are not significant.
-The $T_1$ and corresponding $MHVSR{T_1}$ values obtained from the microtremor data of the 42 sites are shown in Table 2.
+The T_1 and corresponding $MHVSR{T_1}$ values obtained from the microtremor data of the 42 sites are shown in Table 2.